 The LDAP monitor attempts to match information that you have specified with information available in your LDAP directory.
 If the monitor finds the information, the service monitor returns a status of OK.
-Otherwise, the monitor returns a Critical error and up.time generates an alert.
+Otherwise, the monitor returns a Critical error and Uptime Infrastructure Monitor generates an alert.

-Note - If you do not specify any parameters, then this monitor only validates that an LDAP server is listening on the specified port.
+(i) If you do not specify any parameters, then this monitor only validates that an LDAP server is listening on the specified port.